Quantum Machine-Learning for Eigenstate Filtration in Two-Dimensional Materials: Theory

-While optimization schemes with cost functions of the kind in Eq. \ref{cost_fn} is beginning to gain attention in recent literature beyond quantum-machine learning i.e. in algorithms using Unitary-Coupled Cluster Ansatz(UCC) of variational quantum eigensolver (VQE) \cite{Kuroiwa2021}, a formal proof is lacking.
-Besides a more popular choice that has been studied in some details is constraining the average value of the operator $\langle\psi|\hat{O}|\psi\rangle$ \cite{Ryabinkin2019, Greene-Diniz2021} with the required eigenvalue instead of penalizing the variance as in Eq.\ref{cost_fn}.
-However this recent study \cite{Kuroiwa2021} shows Eq.\ref{cost_fn} is a better penalty procedure in terms of feasibility and final error than restraining the average without providing a formal proof of equivalence between Eq.\ref{cost_fn} and Eq.\ref{Const_main}.
+While penalized optimization schemes with cost function of the kind in Eq. \ref{cost_fn} {has been employed in classical algorithms like in Density Matrix Renormalization Group (DMRG)\cite{doi:10.1146/annurev-conmatphys-020911-125018}, in Quantum Monte-Carlo methods in the past \cite{PhysRevLett.60.1719} and even recently \cite{doi:10.1063/5.0030949}} are also {} beginning to gain attention in recent literature on quantum algorithms beyond quantum-machine learning i.e. in algorithms using Unitary-Coupled Cluster Ansatz (UCC) of variational quantum eigensolver (VQE) \cite{Kuroiwa2021}, yet a formal proof is lacking.
+Besides a more popular choice that has been studied in some detail is constraining the average value of the operator $\langle\psi|\hat{O}|\psi\rangle$ \cite{Ryabinkin2019, Greene-Diniz2021} with the required eigenvalue instead of penalizing the variance as in Eq. \ref{cost_fn}.
+However, this recent study \cite{Kuroiwa2021} shows Eq. \ref{cost_fn} is a better penalty procedure in terms of feasibility and final error than restraining the average without providing a formal proof of equivalence between Eq. \ref{cost_fn} and Eq. \ref{Const_main}.
 Ref\cite{Kuroiwa2021} also implemented the same to target symmetry operators on molecular systems using UCC-VQE using Qulacs\cite{suzuki2020qulacs} which is an ideal simulator of a real quantum computer.
-However in this report we shall use Eq. \ref{cost_fn} to develop and train a shallow neural network using a quantum machine learning algorithm with quadratic resource requirements in terms of size of qubit register and number of gates.
+However, in this report, we shall use Eq. \ref{cost_fn} to develop and train a shallow neural network using a quantum machine learning algorithm with quadratic resource requirements in terms of the size of qubit register, number of gates and parameter counts.
 The ansatz which the neural network would encode for the quantum state $|\psi\rangle$ would correspond to a probability density represented by RBM.
-We benchmark our algorithm on important 2D periodic materials like transition metal di-chalcogenides (TMDCs) and show implementations not only on quantum simulators but on actual NISQ device (IBM-Q).
+We benchmark our algorithm on important 2D periodic materials like transition metal di-chalcogenides (TMDCs) and show implementations not only on quantum simulators but on actual NISQ devices (IBM-Q).
 TMDCs have never been studied before using any quantum algorithm.
-In the next few sections we shall show how to filter any specific state of these 2D materials using either symmetry operators of the Hamiltonian or user-defined constructions of operator $\hat{O}$ in a unified manner using the same algorithm.
-Such an attempt to the best of our knowledge is first of its kind in QML as all previous reports have focused exclusively on targeting the ground state of the system alone \cite{kanno2019manybody,Sureshbabu2021}.
+In the next few sections, we shall show how to filter any specific state of these 2D materials using either symmetry operators of the Hamiltonian or user-defined constructions of operator $\hat{O}$ in a unified manner using the same algorithm.
+Such an attempt to the best of our knowledge is the first of its kind in QML as all previous reports have focused exclusively on targeting the ground state of the system alone \cite{kanno2019manybody,Sureshbabu2021}.